 Great Expectations by Charles Dickens

-At 16 years of age, I searched through a pile of books my dad had kept since childhood and picked up a frayed red hardcover.
-I was sucked in by the old book smell as much as the opening paragraph.
-The name, ‘Pip’ etched itself on my brain, and over the following weeks I chased his life story through the pages.
+At 16 years of age, I searched through a pile of books my dad had kept since child.
+A frayed red hardcover caught my eye and I was sucked in by the old book smell as much as the opening paragraph.
+The name, ‘Pip’ etched itself on my brain, and over the following weeks I chased his life-story through the pages.

 I’ve read Great Expectations multiple times and always get something new from it.
-It contains perhaps my favourite quote on love:
+It contains perhaps my favourite quote in literature:

 “Out of my thoughts!
 You are part of my existence, part of myself.
 You have been in every line I have ever read, since I first came here, the rough common boy whose poor heart you wounded even then.
 You have been in every prospect I have ever seen since – on the river, on the sails of the ships, on the marshes, in the clouds, in the light, in the darkness, in the wind, in the woods, in the sea, in the streets.
 You have been the embodiment of every graceful fancy that my mind has ever become acquainted with.
 The stones of which the strongest London buildings are made, are not more real, or more impossible to be displaced by your hands, than your presence and influence have been to me, there and everywhere, and will be.
 Estella, to the last hour of my life, you can’t choose but remain part of my character, part of the little good in me, part of the evil.
 But, in this separation I associate you only with the good, and I will faithfully hold you to that always, for you must have done me far more good than harm, let me feel now what sharp distress I may.
 O God bless you, God forgive you!”

-I feel a sense of achievement when I complete these classic lit books and especially enjoy the psychological and philosophical insight many of them provide.
+I feel a sense of achievement when I complete these classic lit books and especially enjoy the psychological and philosophical insight many of them present.

 I believe such books as Great Expectations, Crime and Punishment and others from that era will forever remain at the summit of literature.